ddupas/msfish/README.md

 	and sends the data to a public repository

 - ### Discord.js
-	Discord bot based on the tutorial almost straight copy. the config.json file is .gitignored so, the secret keys are not in the repo
+	Discord bot based on the tutorial almost straight copy. the config.mjs file is .gitignored so, the secret keys are not in the repo see config.example.mjs

 - ### jsdom
 	A DOM document is a tree representation of a web page in memory